piccassol/aurora.rift/README.md

-/aurorarift

-Aurorarift۞ is Multi Agent System designed to automate creative workflow and output.
+Aurorarift ۞ is Multi Agent System designed to automate creative workflow and output.
 The system is comprised of a series of Agents designed to help you create and then showcase your creations to the world with complete ease.